 In more than two decades, I have experienced many collectors worldwide.
 One fact is significant – it’s a male domain!
 Of all the hundreds of collectors I know or met, I have seen only a very few women collecting old passports.
 Reflections passport collectors market

 Each collector sets its price limit for items to collect.
 Some like to spend only a few bucks per item; others have deeper pockets and spend serious money.
 In my book, LET PASS OR DIE, I elaborated a guideline for the value of old passports.
-If you are interested in the guideline – contact me, and I will send it to you.
+If you are interested in the guideline – sign up for my newsletter, and you will get it.

 If you collect just for “fun” without a real purpose, you will hardly spend more than $20-$30, let alone $100 for a document, but if you are ready to pay between $300 and $1000+ for a single passport, then indeed you have a passion and a purpose (or just deep pockets to collect still for fun).
 A collection is also an investment.
 Collectibles are luxury items.
 They are unnecessary, but someone can spend extra money on them.
 Reflections passport collectors market

 Only a tiny fraction of all offered items at all the different online platforms get sold.
 I guess I have told you nothing new.
 But you might be surprised to read that this share of sold items is often only 5%-10%.
 Occasionally, I do some research on auction platforms.

 So, it’s of course, my experience I share here with you.
 As a matured and long-time collector, you always need to stay informed about the items you collect.